Administration of federal assistance in the United States: Federal grants and awards

 Programs administer assistance by "granting" or "awarding" a portion of the assistance to recipients.
 These are called Federal grants or awards.
 Recipients must first apply for the award directly to the federal agency that administers the program.
 The agency must then determine the amount of assistance to be awarded and notifies the recipient of the award.
 To be official, an award requires a contract or grant agreements between the agency and the recipient that details the use of the award and restrictions and limitations.

 Federal awards may specify a time period during which the recipient may use the assistance.
 This is called the Period of Availability of Federal Funds.
 Most grants have a term of one year (although some may have a longer lifespan, even indefinitely), and the recipient must use the assistance within that timeframe.
-This is done because federal assistance is tied to the federal government's budget process, and any funds not used by a recipient within the specified time limit is reverted to other uses.
+This is done because federal assistance is tied to the federal government's budget process, and any funds not used by a recipient within the specified time limit reverts to other uses.

 As a condition of receiving Federal awards or grants, recipients must agree to comply with the applicable laws and regulations related to the program and its agency, as well as any provisions included in the contracts and grant agreements entered between the recipient and the agency.
 Failure to do so may lead to sanctions, including fines and penalties, exclusion or suspension from participating in federal assistance programs and activities, and/or criminal charges.
 Most federal program regulations for which agencies and recipients must always comply are compiled in the Code of Federal Regulations, with summaries and guidance for these regulations contained in OMB Circular letters.